• Skip to primary navigation

 Further to that, App Annie would tell trading firms how they might be able to use the estimates to trade ahead of upcoming earnings announcements.

 In short, App Annie said it would do one thing, and instead did another.
-As summarized by Director of the SEC’s Enforcement Division, Gurbir Grewal:
+As summarised by Director of the SEC’s Enforcement Division, Gurbir Grewal:

 “App Annie and Schmitt lied to companies about how their confidential data was being used and then not only sold the manipulated estimates to their trading firm customers, but also encouraged them to trade on those estimates.”